benbalter/benbalter.github.com/_posts/2020-08-14-tools-of-the-trade.md

 * **Who**: Customers, partners, and other external stakeholders
 * **Why**: [Email is a terrible, terrible collaboration medium, and an even worse mechanism for storing organizational knowledge](https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/#11-secrets-secrets-are-no-fun).

 At least, that's how I communicate at GitHub, and I often see those communication patterns reflected in the products my teams produce.
-Why does your organizations (or team) communicate the way it does?
+Why does your organization (or team) communicate the way it does?
 Are those principles written down?
 Do the tools you use reflect the outcomes you'd like to drive?

 *A huge hat tip to @corywilkerson, whose words inspired (and in some cases comprise) this post.*